ARTICLE I – NAME

 ARTICLE VII – OFFICERS

 Section 1: List of Officers.
-The Officers of the Association shall be: a President, President-Elect-(even year), President-Elect-(odd year), Secretary and Treasurer.
+The Officers of the Association shall be: a President, Senior President-Elect, Junior President-Elect, Secretary and Treasurer.

 Section 2: Terms.
 The term of office of President, shall be one (1) year.
 The term of office of a President-Elect shall be two (2) years commencing at the adjournment of the Annual Business Meeting at which each has been declared elected.
 President and President-Elect having served one (1) full term, shall not be eligible for re-election to the same office for a second consecutive term.
 The term of office of Secretary and Treasurer shall be two (2) years commencing at the adjournment of the Annual Business Meeting at which the New Officer was installed.
 Secretary and Treasurer are eligible for re-election to the same office for two (2) consecutive terms.
 The term of office for the Secretary and the Treasurer shall begin in alternate years.